It’s 9:30 on a Tuesday morning, and I think I’m about to watch Tamae Garateguy die.

 PF: What is it in the intersection of sex and violence that made you want to make Mujer Lobos?

 TG: I believe that women are always near those subjects together.
 Violence and sex.
 Especially, because of men’s fantasies about it.
 Sex and exploitation and violence and the representation of violence through women.
 Because men never represent sex and violence over men.
-You watch a lot of films and you see a lot of girls and women being beaten, being raped, and—it’s OK, I’m not against it, it’s a genre, and it’s a fantasy, but, for example, do you know Deliverance?
+You watch a lot of films and you see a lot of girls and women being beaten, being raped, and—it’s okay, I’m not against it, it’s a genre, and it’s a fantasy, but, for example, do you know Deliverance?
 I found that film really fantastic.
 It’s a strange thing, violence between men and the representation of that.
 I believe women, women of my generation, we have all these mixes between desire, violence, and sex, and sex coming with violence.

 PF: How does Argentina’s horror culture differ from that of other countries?